deopurkar/deopurkar.github.io/_posts/2018-01-01-Actions-and-dual-actions.md

 Suppose that the action of $G$ on $V$ has trivial generic stabilizers.
 Is the same true for the induced action of $G$ on the dual space $V^*$?
 No!

-Here is a simple example.
+Here is a simple example, thanks to Asilata Bapat.
 Let $G$ be the group of upper triangular $2 \times 2$ matrices of the form
 \\[\begin{pmatrix} 1 & a \\\ 0  & b \end{pmatrix}\\]
 acting a two dimensional vector space $V$ by multiplication on the left.